Frequently Asked Questions (FAQs)

 WHAT IS AN ACADEMY?

-Academies are classed as independent state-funded schools, which have the freedom to determine their own policies on such things as the curriculum, school hours, term dates and staff pay.
+Academies are classed as independent state-funded schools, which have the freedom to determine some of their own policies.
 They aim to provide a free, first-class education for pupils of all abilities through a fresh approach to school leadership, teaching and learning.
 They offer a full, broad and balanced curriculum.
 This is enabled by the Academies Act 2010.
 Primary, infant, junior and secondary schools are all able to apply to convert into an academy and are accountable to the Secretary of State rather than the Local Authority.

 Academies are managed by their own academy trust and are not the responsibility of the Local Authority.
 Academy trusts are given directly the money which would have been given to the Local Authority, so academies can choose how best to spend that money on the provision of education.

 WHAT IS A MULTI ACADEMY TRUST (MAT)?

 All Academies are run by an Academy Trust.
 A Multi Academy trust is a single Trust which runs more than one academy.
 The Multi Academy Trust is the statutory Governing Body of each of its academies.
 It is a charitable company limited by guarantee, which means it may not make any profit, and because it is publicly funded it is subject to judicial review and to the Freedom of Information Act like any other public body.
 The trust has a formal agreement, or contract with the Department for Education (DfE) which sets out the parameters in which it must operate as well as being subject to charity law, public law (being publicly funded) as well as general company law.

-The four schools - Avon Valley College, Bulford St Leonard’s, Durrington All Saints and St Michael’s School, propose to convert to academy status and form the Salisbury Plain Academies multi-academy-trust.
+Four schools - Avon Valley College, Bulford St Leonard’s, Durrington All Saints and St Michael’s School, originally converted to academy status and formed the Salisbury Plain Academies multi-academy-trust.
 Since conversion, two further schools have joined the multi-academy trust; Pembroke Park and Netheravon All Saints Primary Schools.